Updated: Nov 14

 There must be scheduled and predictable opportunities for instructor/student interaction (see above).

-Instructors must be responsive to students’ requests for support. (para.
+Instructors must be responsive to students’ requests for support.
+(NC SARA, 2020, para.
 7)

 Furthermore, "academic engagement can be fulfilled through virtual/augmented reality activities," (NC SARA, 2020, para.
 5).

 Why are the Distance Education and Innovation regulations important, particularly the focus on regular and substantive interaction?
 Neuroplasticity and learning are experience dependent as shared by Dr. Lara Boyd (2018), Neuroscientist and Physical Therapist at the University of British Columbia.
-There is an important relationship between learning, practice, and memory.
-How you design your online, hybrid, and face-to-face courses is important since the brain changes as a result of both environment and experience.
+There is a critical relationship between learning, practice, and memory.
 As shared by McTighe and Willis (2019), “Every lesson, assignment, and interaction shapes your students' brains” (p.
 3).
+Therefore, how instructional designers and faculty design courses is important to learning since the brain continues to change as a result of experience and interactions with the environment both in and outside of the online classroom.

-In designing new courses, revising current ones, or pivoting across formats, the question to ask is: What’s in your course?
 Learn more about how INTERACT123 can support your work with regular and substantive interaction.
-Dr. Kristen Betts